Koromix/tytools/README.md

 # Build instructions

 You can download a source release from the release page on GitHub or clone the repository.
-Pre-built binaries are available for Windows.
+Pre-built binaries are available for Windows and Mac OS X.

 ty can be built using GCC or Clang.